w3c/secure-payment-confirmation/ux-guidelines.md

 for the user to verify and ultimately authenticate via WebAuthn.

-While web specifications do not generally make recommendations about how User Agents implement UX, both integrators of SPC (e.g., financial organizations) and implementors of SPC (i.e., User Agents) have requested general guidance about what information can be provided to the API and how it is likely to be displayed to the user.
-The non-normative guidance in this document is based on implementor experience and payment industry feedback.
+While web specifications do not generally make recommendations about how User Agents implement UX, we wanted to offer general guidance about how the API's information will likely be displayed to the user.

 ## Information presented in the transaction confirmation UX